When Effort May Fail: Equilibria of Shared Effort with a Threshold: Pure Nash Equilibrium

 The game possesses a pure \NE, whenever the potential function attains its maximum.
 As the linear project functions are continuous and the spaces are non-empty compact, being simplexes, so the potential function always attains its maximum (see Lemma~$4.3$ in~\cite{MondererShapley1996PG}).

-Moreover, a profile is an \NE{} if and only if all the players arbitrarily divide their budgets between the most valuable projects.
-Therefore, being an \NE{} is equivalent to maximizing the social welfare, implying $\poa = \pos = 1$. \end{proof}
+Moreover, a profile is an \NE{} if and only if all the players arbitrarily divide their budgets among the most valuable projects.
+Therefore, being an \NE{} is equivalent to maximising the social welfare, implying $\poa = \pos = 1$. \end{proof}

 To characterise existence and efficiency of \NE{} in other cases, we need some definitions.
 Given a strategy profile, we call a project that receives no contribution a \defined{vacant} project.
 We define players that do not obtain a share from a given project as \defined{dominated} at that project.
 We call them \defined{suppressed} if they also contribute to that project.
 Formally, \begin{defin} The \defined{dominated} players at a project~$\omega$ are $D_\omega \defas N_\omega \setminus N^{\theta}_\omega$, and the \defined{suppressed} players at a project~$\omega$ are $S_\omega \defas \set{i \in N_\omega : x_\omega^i > 0} \setminus N^{\theta}_\omega$.
 If a player is dominated/suppressed at all the projects where he contributes, we simply call him \defined{dominated/suppressed}. \end{defin}